kanishka231/instead_assignment/README.md

-# Instead — Technical Test — YOUR NAME
+# Instead — Technical Test — KANISHKA SONKAR

 This repo contains the annotation spec, sample annotations, a small demo renderer, and a 5-minute walkthrough script for the Instead technical assessment.